 Clinical question What is the role of drugs in preventing covid-19?

 How this guideline was created This living guideline is from the World Health Organization (WHO) and provides up to date covid-19 guidance to inform policy and practice worldwide.
-Magic Evidence Ecosystem Foundation (MAGIC) provided methodological support.
-A living systematic review with network analysis informed the recommendations.
-An international guideline development panel of content experts, clinicians, patients, an ethicist and methodologists produced recommendations following standards for trustworthy guideline development using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach.
+Magic Evidence Ecosystem Foundation (MAGIC) provides methodological support.
+A living systematic review with network analysis informs the recommendations.
+An international guideline development group (GDG) of content experts, clinicians, patients, an ethicist and methodologists produces recommendations following standards for trustworthy guideline development using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach.

 Updates This is a living guideline.
 New recommendations will be published in this article and signposted by update notices to this guideline.

-Readers note This is the first version of the living guideline for drugs to prevent covid-19.
-It complements the WHO living guideline on drugs to treat covid-19.
+Readers note This is the second version of the living guideline for drugs to prevent covid-19.
+It complements the WHO living guideline on drugs to treat covid-19 and living guidance regarding covid-19 related clinical management.
 When citing this article, please consider adding the update number and date of access for clarity.

 Drugs could be used as prophylaxis to prevent covid-19 developing in those who are free from disease.
 Such drugs complement vaccines that, through developing immune responses to SARS-Cov-2, reduce the risk of developing covid-19 and its consequences.
 Drugs to prevent covid-19 could target whole populations, those at higher risk of becoming infected with SARS-CoV-2 (due to their work, social circumstances, or a particular exposure), or those at higher risk of death and poor outcomes if infected.
-There are 2610 trials investigating various drug interventions for covid-19 (see section on emerging evidence).1 This rapidly evolving evidence landscape requires trustworthy interpretation and expeditious clinical practice guidelines to inform clinicians, patients, governments, ministries and health administrators.
+As of 6 February 2023, there are 14 225 registered or ongoing trials investigating various drug interventions for covid-19 (see section on emerging evidence).1 This rapidly evolving evidence landscape requires trustworthy interpretation and expeditious clinical practice guidelines to inform clinicians, patients, governments, ministries, and health administrators.

-This living guideline uses emerging evidence from RCTs on drugs to prevent covid-19 and complements the living WHO guideline on drugs to treat covid-19.2 The living network meta-analysis associated with this guideline will incorporate new trial data and allow for analysis of comparative effectiveness.3 Details of the network meta-analysis and other related publications are listed in box 1.
-We will also use additional relevant evidence on long term safety, prognosis, and patient values and preferences related to covid-19 treatments to inform the living guidance.
+This living guideline uses emerging evidence from randomised controlled trials (RCTs) on drugs to prevent covid-19 and complements the living WHO guideline on drugs to treat covid-19.2 The living network meta-analysis associated with this guideline incorporates new trial data and allows for analysis of comparative effectiveness.3 Details of the network meta-analysis and other related publications are listed in box 1.
+We also use additional relevant evidence on long term safety, prognosis, and patient values and preferences related to covid-19 treatments to inform the living guidance.